 The Rio Cobre Dam Today

-Today, it is the source of water for agricultural, industrial and domestic purposes which serves the St. Catherine Plains and communities in and around Spanish Town.
-The Rio Cobre Dam which is owned by the NIC continues to divert water from the river into an open canal for agricultural uses on the Plains of St. Catherine for up to 13,500 hectares (8,650 acres) to the south as well as provide municipal water to Spanish Town.
-The NIC is an agency of the Ministry of Industry, Commerce, Agriculture and Fisheries mandated to manage, operate, maintain and expand existing and future irrigation schemes and systems.
+Today, it is the source of water for agricultural, industrial and domestic purposes, serving the St. Catherine Plains and communities in and around Spanish Town.
+The Rio Cobre Dam, which is owned by the NIC, continues to divert water from the river into an open canal for agricultural uses on the Plains of St. Catherine for up to 13,500 hectares (8,650 acres) to the south, as well as provide municipal water to Spanish Town.
+The NIC is an agency of the Ministry of Industry, Commerce, Agriculture and Fisheries, mandated to manage, operate, maintain and expand existing and future irrigation schemes and systems.
 The organization aims to enable improvement in agricultural productivity, production and prosperity through the provision of irrigation and related services.
 To this end, we continue to provide irrigation services to the agricultural sector as well as to some industrial and commercial users through some of our systems.